Shipping options

 Not all shipments get the same customs treatment and different rules may apply for different shipment methods.

-UPS shipments undergo a strict customs clearance process.
+UPS and Fedex shipments undergo a strict customs clearance process.
 For EU customers this shouldn’t give any issues, although a VAT- or EORI-number will be required.
-But for UPS shipments to China, Taiwan, and Russia we experienced that the receiver often pays more in fees and taxes than with other transporters.
-UPS shipments to China and Russia will even require additional paperwork from the receiver to pass customs which will delay the shipment.
+But for UPS shipments to China, Taiwan, Russia, and the Middle East we experienced that the receiver often pays more in fees and taxes than with other transporters.
+UPS and Fedex shipments to China and Russia will even require additional paperwork from the receiver to pass customs which will delay the shipment.

 EMS shipments and Registered Airmail can sometimes pass customs without taxation even when the parcel value is over the official tax free limit.
 Especially EMS shipments to China and Taiwan have previously passed customs without taxation or extra fees.
 And the same has been the case for small EMS shipments to Russia and New Zealand.
 Please note that it is not certain that EMS shipments to these countries always pass customs without taxation, but it seems more common based on our experience.